 It could be because golf is sociable and gets people outdoors to connect with nature.

-It can also provide moderate intensity aerobic physical activity, and its health benefits are greatest for players (and spectators) who walk round the course rather than opt for a golf cart, researchers including Andrew D Murray, from Edinburgh’s Physical Activity for Health Research Centre, explained.
+It can also provide moderate-intensity aerobic physical activity, and its health benefits are greatest for players (and spectators) who walk around the course rather than opt for a golf cart, researchers including Andrew D Murray, from Edinburgh’s Physical Activity for Health Research Centre, explained.

-While the risk of injury while playing golf is moderate, compared with other sports, golfers may be more at risk of skin cancer, he noted.
+While the risk of injury while playing golf is moderate- like back injuries from one-side swing, compared with other sports, golfers may be more at risk of skin cancer, he noted.